Under Barack Obama’s rule, US – Israeli governmental relations plummeted. Obama simply chose to side with the

 has recognized Jerusalem as the capital of Israel.
 These are just a few differences that highlight Obama’s anti Israel

 bias.
 Israel now is able to look back and see the damage that Obama did.
-Hopefully, it can be repaired.
+Hopefully, Trump is changing this.

 Stab in the Back at the UN